 The latest models have 240 to 325 horsepower with 236 to 354 ft-lb torque, which means it’s faster than any other crossover it competes with in the market except the X3.
 The R-Design’s power, ride and handling were tweaked by the Polestar Racing engineers, and they did very well.
 In the steering department, Car & Driver writes they gave the steering “laserlike accuracy”.
 Despite the brakes being no larger than the other two XC60 models, they bring the crossover to a halt from 70 mph in 174 feet — a very good score.

 Polestar’s changes to the T6 involve increasing turbo boost; recalibrating spark timing, fuel mixture, and other parameters; and remapping the throttle to improve response.
 With this 2012 model, we hit 60 mph in 5.7 seconds before going on to cross the quarter-mile mark in a brisk 14.4 seconds at 98 mph.
 Turbo lag?
 Didn’t notice any.
 We did, however, notice a particularly sweet engine note.
 Clearly, this is not your sister-in-law’s 740 wagon.

 Checking Boxes: Safety & Environment

 At $34,350 new in its second year, the XC60 got itself in under the $35 thousand psychological line.
 Safety is a box that, the year being 2013 and the brand being Volvo, is already checked.
-All manufacturers have the safety box checked these days, but Volvo has had it checked for four decades.
-Volvo is to safety what BMW is to usable performance, it’s baked in and buyers know it.

 Checking Boxes: Looks

 She’s a looker.
 I’ll drag out the old overused saw here: photos don’t do it justice.
 They don’t.
 I especially like the R-Design

 Checking Boxes: Utility & Room